 The file is reviewed by the Admissions Committee of the program specified on the application form.
-The Associate Provost for Academic Affairs and Director of Graduate Studies, on the advice of the committee, either admits, provisionally admits, or denies the applicant admission.
+The Associate Vice Chancellor for Academic Affairs and Director of Graduate Studies, on the advice of the committee, either admits, provisionally admits, or denies the applicant admission.

-If an applicant is denied admission, reasons for the denial are provided along with an explanation of available options.
-Students denied admission may request reconsideration by writing to the Associate Provost for Academic Affairs and Director of Graduate Studies.
+If an applicant is denied admission, reasons for the denial will be provided upon request from the applicant to the program chair, along with an explanation of available options.
+Students denied admission may request reconsideration by writing to the Associate Vice Chancellor for Academic Affairs and Director of Graduate Studies.
 The request should include a rationale for reconsideration.
 Applicants who have been denied admission may reapply after the lapse of one semester.